As an Amazon Associate, I earn from qualifying purchases.

 - If you don’t fully cool the ears of corn in the ice bath before freezing, your frozen corn on the cob may have an earthy/”cobby” taste when you eat it.

 - Prep the ears as you prefer to serve them.
 If your family prefers entire ears, then freeze them like that.
-Cut in half BEFORE freezing for smaller portions.
+For smaller portions, cut cobs in half BEFORE freezing.

 How to Freeze Corn on the Cob